gsinghjay/jaysinghdevs/_posts/2023-04-10-deploying-rosetta-to-m1-devices-with-smart-computer-groups.md

 #### 3. Create the Policy

 - Make sure the Trigger is set to `Enrollment Complete` and the Execution Frequency is set to Ongoing
+- Ensure the scope is set to the Smart Computer Group we just created

 [![Install Rosetta Policy](/jaysinghdevs/images/rosetta2onm1/creating_policy.png)](https://www.jaysingh.dev/images/rosetta2onm1/creating_policy.png)